Compton Peak: Hike to Scenic Views & Geological Wonders at Shenandoah National Park

 The white-blazed Appalachian Trail picks up across Skyline Drive from the parking area.
 There are 14 parking spaces, so arrive early so you can nab a space.

-You may be able to park alongside Skyline Drive too, but I always prefer an actual pull-in space in the Compton Gap parking area.
+You may be able to park alongside Skyline Drive too, but I always prefer an actual pull-in space in the Compton Gap parking lot.

-The rocky trail begins with a healthy ascent to a four-way intersection at the .8-mile mark.
+The hiking trail begins with a healthy ascent to a four-way junction at the 0.8-mile mark.
 Here you can start left or right (east or west).

 Before the hike is complete, you will see where both short spur trails lead.
 If you proceed past the trail marker, you will continue along the Appalachian Trail.

-The east and west-facing spur trails each clock in at .2 miles one-way.
-Both trails on this Compton Peak hike are delightful in their own way.
+The east and west-facing spur trails each clock in at 0.2 miles one-way.
+Follow blue blazes a short distance on both side trails on this Compton Peak hike.

 Compton Peak

-The westbound trail is rocky and largely downhill, ultimately leading to Compton Peak.
-The northwest-facing mountain views are never-ending from the overlook.
+The westbound trail that leads to the top of Compton Peak is rocky and largely downhill.
+The northwest-facing mountain views are fantastic from the overlook.

-This is a fantastic spot to settle in to re-hydrate and re-fuel.
-Once you’ve taken in every ounce of the views, retrace your steps.
+This is a wonderful spot to settle in to re-hydrate and re-fuel.
+Once you’ve taken in the beautiful vista, retrace your steps.

-At the four-way trail marker, continue past the marker for .2 miles on the Compton Peak eastbound spur trail.
+At the four-way junction, continue past the concrete trail marker for 0.2 miles on the Compton Peak eastbound spur trail.

 This section of the hike can be difficult because it is quite steep with a steady stream running along the rocky trail.
 However, the payoff is just a few steps away.